Getting the most of git (and RStudio)

 └── FINAL.Rmd

-Probably we all have, or had something like this at one point because we didn’t use a version control system.
+Probably we all have, or had something like this at one point because we need to save our owrk but still have access to previous versions.
+There is a solution for this.
 Version control systems manage the evolution and changes of a set of files that we’ll call repository.
 If you ever looked at the history of a Google Docs file, it is like that but in a very controlled way.
-Git is one popular version control system.
+Git is one popular version control system but there are others.

 If you work alone, git is great to track changes and recover previous version of your files.
 You can also use a remote repository (more later) to have a back up and share your work.